STREET RIDER TRAINING DAYS

 We suggest eating breakfast before arriving to the track.

 Lunch is included with your registration.
-(NOTE: Garage Space is included at the Thompson CT events)
+(NOTE: Garage Space is included ONLY at the Thompson CT events)

 Check out this video review from Ride-CT